 Agreement 1: RAN2 assumption that the UE in RRC_INACTIVE can perform RAN paging area updates and answer to RAN paging in a "non allowed area."

-Agreement 2: Parts of Inactive state procedures that are common with idle mode will be specified in NR 38.304.
+Agreement 2: Parts of Inactive state procedures that are common with idle mode will be specified in 36.304.

-Rapporteur observation: other features for cell reselection/selection are common for IDLE and RRC_INACTIVE state
+other features for cell reselection/selection are common for IDLE and RRC_INACTIVE state

 Security framework